owlbarn/tutorial/book/signal/README.md

 ```

 **N-D Discrete Fourier transforms**

+The owl FFT functions also applies to multi-dimensional arrays, such as matrix.
+Example: the fft matrix.

 ( TODO: This is not the real N-D FFT.
-Verify it with SciPy examples.
 IMPLEMENTATION required.
 TODO: explain briefly how 2D FFT can be built with 1D.
 Reference: Data-Driven Book, Chap2.6. )

-The owl FFT functions also applies to multi-dimensional arrays, such as matrix.
-Example: the fft matrix.

 ```ocaml env=fft_env05
 # let a = Dense.Matrix.Z.eye 5